-There are a few companies that can retrofit a food truck in the GTA but many local food truck owners suggest Silver Star Metal Fabricating in Mississauga.
-They don’t supply the trucks but are trusted among current food truck owners to retrofit their vehicles.
-Other options to look at include Venture Food Trucks and Milenzo Corp.
+There are a few companies that can retrofit a food truck in the GTA but many Food Truck Canada comes highly recommended.
+Other options include Silver Star Metal Fabricating in Mississauga for retrofitting or Venture Food Trucks and Milenzo Corp.

 Approximately how much does retrofitting a food truck cost?